Configuration

 Earbud Clothing Detection

-Automatically enable earbuds mode when a player wears specific clothing items (hats, earpieces, accessories).
-Configured through the admin panel — no restart required.
+Automatically enables earbuds mode when a player wears specific clothing items.
+Configured in the admin panel — no restart required.

 FieldTypeDescription